rashidkhitilow/DynamicNumber/README.md

 Default mode is double.

 Modes BigDecimal and BigFraction are usually used for division operation of very high accuracy.
+BigFraction is the most accurate and it gives no precision loss.
+It should be noted that, that the higher accuracy is the lesser performance we get.
+So you should use different modes based on your requirements.

 Example usages: